Get to know the European continent, its astronomical position and history

 There are many waters that border the continent of Europe, which is separated from Asia by the Ural Mountains, the Caspian and Black Seas, and Russia.
 Meanwhile, this continent is separated from Africa by the Mediterranean Sea.

-See also difference between sex and gender
+See also difference between jee main and advance

 Influence on European Climatic Conditions